 Below are examples of different forms of texts students might create in the classroom.
-The complexity of creating texts increases proportionately with the number of modes involved and the relationships between the various semiotic, or meaning making, systems in a text, as well as use of more complicated digital technologies.
+The complexity of creating texts increases proportionately with the number of modes involved and the relationships between the various semiotic, or meaning-making, systems in a text, as well as the use of more complicated digital technologies.

 Simple multimodal texts include comics/graphic novels, picture books, newspapers, brochures, print advertisements, posters, storyboards, digital slide presentations (e.g. PowerPoint), e-posters, e-books, and social media.